 ACCESS: ♦♦♦♦♦ – West Bay is an easy location to access.
 There is good car parking, with a cafe and toilets.
 The cliffs are not far from the car park.

-TYPE: – Since cliff falls do not occur very often, there is little material on the foreshore to collect from, apart from the ‘Snuff Boxes’, which contain poorly preserved fossils.
+TYPE: – Since cliff falls do not occur very often, there is little material on the foreshore to collect from, apart from the ‘Snuff Boxes’, which might contain poorly preserved fossils.
 Fossils are best found after cliff falls.

 If you are lucky enough to arrive after a cliff fall, there is a thin layer of Inferior Oolite at the top, which can provide fresh exposures of ‘snuff boxes’, which are roughly spherical objects, made up of layer upon layer of corroding iron-stained sediments, which look like rusty tin boxes.
 Shells can often be seen within the boxes.